Fozzie Bear

-Fozzie Bear is a Muppet character best known as the insecure and comedically fruitless stand-up comic on The Muppet Show.
+Fozzie Bear is a Muppet character from the sketch comedy television series The Muppet Show, best known as the insecure and comedically fruitless stand-up comic.
 Fozzie is an orange-brown bear who often wears a brown pork pie hat and a pink and white polka dot necktie.
-The character debuted on The Muppet Show, as the series' resident comedian, a role where he uses the catchphrase "Wocka wocka!" to indicate that he'd completed a joke.
+The character debuted on The Muppet Show, as the series' resident comedian, a role where he uses the catchphrase "Wocka wocka!" to indicate that he had completed a joke.
 He was often the target of ridicule, particularly from balcony hecklers Statler and Waldorf.
-Fozzie was performed by Frank Oz until 2001, after which Eric Jacobson became the character's principal performer.
+Fozzie was performed by Frank Oz until 2000, after which Eric Jacobson became the character's principal performer.

 History

-The origin of Fozzie's name has been traditionally thought to be a pun of performer Frank Oz's name (F.Oz).
-It was also believed that the character was actually named after Al Fuzzie, the mascot of the Alpha Xi Delta sorority in the mid-1970s; Henson's wife, Jane, was a member of the sorority.
-However, Oz confirmed on Twitter in 2018 that Fozzie was named after Franz Fazakas, a Muppet workshop person, who was nicknamed "Faz".
+Fozzie Bear was specifically created to act as a "second banana" to Kermit the Frog.
+He was built around the concept of a comedian in the style of Red Skelton and Milton Berle.
+Designed by Michael K. Frith, the origin of Fozzie's name has been traditionally thought to be a pun of performer Frank Oz's name (F.Oz).
+It was also believed that the character was named after Al Fuzzie, the mascot of the Alpha Xi Delta sorority in the mid-1970s; Henson's wife, Jane, was a member of the sorority.
+However, Oz confirmed on Twitter in 2018 that Fozzie was actually named after Franz "Faz" Fazakas, a Muppet workshop designer.
+Fazakas created the original puppet's ear-wiggling effects.

 Fozzie Bear was originally Oz's main character.
 The popularity of Miss Piggy overtook Fozzie's, but he remained popular.
 One of his largest roles ever was in A Muppet Family Christmas, where he took all of his friends to his mother's farm for Christmas.

 In 1988, Fozzie was featured in the VHS release Hey, You're as Funny as Fozzie Bear, part of the Jim Henson Company's "Play-Along Video" series.
 In the video, Fozzie instructs young viewers in various comedy techniques.
 The concept for the "Play-Along Video" came from Jim Henson's idea that television could be used as an interactive medium and encourage children's creativity.

 During the 1990s, his roles became much smaller, due to the fact that Oz had turned his focus to directing non-Muppet films and reduced his time with the Muppets.
-Fozzie was only a supporting character in the Muppet films of that decade and only appeared in six episodes of Muppets Tonight.
+Fozzie was only a supporting character in The Muppet Christmas Carol, Muppet Treasure Island, and Muppets from Space, and only appeared in six episodes of Muppets Tonight.
 However, he returned to prominence when Eric Jacobson took over in 2002, beginning with It's a Very Merry Muppet Christmas Movie, in which Fozzie was the focus of a number of scenes.

 An original puppet is kept in the teddy bear museum in Newby Hall near Ripon, UK.

 Performers

 Frank Oz first performed Fozzie in 1976 on The Muppet Show.
-He remained Fozzie's main performer until his departure from the cast in 2001.
+He remained Fozzie's main performer until his departure from the cast in 2000.
 In 2002, Eric Jacobson became Fozzie's main performer and has continued to perform the character since then.